BeTomorrow/expo-plugins/packages/expo-android-release-config/README.md

 Rerun `npx expo prebuild --clean` for the plugin to apply.

-Plugin expect a file located at `android/signing.properties` (from your Expo app root), whose keys are described in the [example file](./examples/signing.properties).
+Plugin expect a `signing.properties` file within your Expo app root, whose keys are described in the [example file](./examples/signing.properties).

 # Installation in bare React Native projects